 Facilitated on Zoom

-Kate Belew is a Brooklyn-based writer, poet, storyteller, and strategist.
-Her work spans genres and spaces: poetry, non-profits, immersive theatre, health & wellness, herbalism, witchcraft, and the psychedelic.
-She has a Masters in Fine Arts from Sarah Lawrence College and is currently an apprentice studying herbalism.
-Kate is the co-host of the Magick & Alchemy Podcast by Tamed Wild and is the founder of The Bardo online writing school.
+Kate Belew is a Brooklyn-based writer, poet, and storyteller with an MFA from Sarah Lawrence College.
+Her work spans poetry, immersive theatre, health and wellness, herbalism, and witchcraft.
+She is the co-host of the Magick & Alchemy podcast and founder of The Bardo online writing school.